WycliffeAssociates/btt-recorder-docs/docs/recording.rst

 6. Use the + and – signs to correct the chapter or verse/chunk number.

-7. Tap the microphone icon.
+7. Tap the Microphone icon.
 (See more `detailed instructions <https://btt-recorder.readthedocs.io/en/latest/recording.html#detailed-instructions-for-the-recording-window>`_ for recording below.)

 8. Record the verse or chunk.

-9. Tap the pause icon when done saying the verse/chunk.
+9. Tap the Pause icon when done saying the verse/chunk.

-10. Tap the check icon in the bottom blue bar.
+10. Tap the Checkmark icon in the bottom blue bar.

 11. Edit and rate the recording.
 See `Rate the Target Language Recording <https://btt-recorder.readthedocs.io/en/latest/editing3.html#rate-the-target-language-recording>`_